 Educated to BA (Hons) level and a qualified Montessori teacher, Marion has served on the Hastings and St. Leonards Museum Association Committee for 25 years and has been its Chair for 12 years.
 She served as Director and Trustee of Care for the Carers for three years, served on the local Care for the Carers Advisory Committee for ten years and chaired it for three.
 Marion’s youngest son (34) has severe cerebral palsy and lives with his family.

-Laura is the Head of Business Development for Pret A Manger.
+Laura is the Director of Strategy and Innovation for Pret A Manger.
 She is responsible for accelerating the company’s international expansion and enabling significant, scalable development.
 Prior to joining Pret, Laura worked in strategy consulting and mergers and acquisitions.
 She holds an MBA, with a concentration in Strategy, from London Business School, and a BA in History, with honors, from Yale University.

 Laura has been interested and involved in the arts from a young age.
 In her teens she won the prestigious Scholastic Art Award in the Ceramics & Glass category, has had her work displayed in multiple galleries and museums, and taught pottery classes for many years.
 She was particularly interested in joining Project Art Works given its unique mission of using art to affect positive societal change.

 James Cannell is currently working as creative director of Pret A Manger.
 His responsibilities include running all of Pret’s branding worldwide in London, New York, Hong Kong, Shanghai, Paris and Dubai.
 He’s usually working in one of these cities by guiding the work in the local markets and retaining the creative voice of the brand.
 The brand’s aesthetic and whimsical take on food and ingredients are a result of Cannell’s background as a designer, writer, and creative director.